mun-lang/website/content/posts/2021-01-05-this-month-december.md

   use package::bar::{self, Baz, *};
   ```

-  The next steps for our project management epic are to support runtime linking between assemblies.
+  The next step for our project management epic is to support runtime linking between assemblies.

 * **bump: rust 1.49** [[PR#291](https://github.com/mun-lang/mun/pull/291)] and **bump: rust 1.48** [[PR#289](https://github.com/mun-lang/mun/pull/289)]
-  We update our code base to work with the latest versions of Rust.
-This also always includes all
+  We updated our codebase to work with the latest versions of Rust.
+This also included fixes for new
   clippy warnings.

 For more details, please check out our [high-level